mineo333/TSA_Website/README.md

 ALSO VERY IMPORTANT: STOP DELETING THE PHP CODE!
 PHP is server side code, so you can only see garbage if you are viewing the files locally.
 You can only see the PHP code working at the server below.

-View the site at: https://mission-to-mars.000webhostapp.com/ This SHOULD be updated automatically, but I haven't completely finished that, so don't count on it.
+View the site at: https://mission-to-mars.000webhostapp.com/ This SHOULD be updated automatically.

 Before you do anything, make sure you are familiar with how GitHub works.
 Here's a good place to start: https://guides.github.com/activities/hello-world/